Plant DetailShow Menu

 Description

-Reportedly, there are over 250 different types of asters growing all over the world.
+This genus has 186 species and is restricted to those asters native to Europe and Asia.
+They are a member of the Asteraceae family.
 Botanists have reclassified this genus after studying the plant's morphology and DNA.
-The Aster genus is restricted to plants native to Europe and Asia.
-The species native to North America belong to two other genera, Symphyotrichum and Eurybia.
-The common name remains Aster for all the genera.
+The species native to North America, formerly included in Aster, belong to two other genera, Symphyotrichum and Eurybia.
+The common name remains aster for all the genera.
+The genus name is Greek, meaning "star," and refers to the appearance of flowers.

-Asters have daisy-like flowers and come in a variety of colors.
+Asters have daisy-like heads of flowers with disc florets surrounded by ray florets and come in a variety of colors.
 They are easy to grow and require very little maintenance.
-They typically bloom in the late summer and fall, and they add color to the garden as the seasons change.
-The plant is erect and mounding.
-Its height may range from 6 inches to 8 feet tall with a width of 1 to 3 feet.
+They typically bloom in the late summer and fall adding color to the garden as the seasons change.

-Any species or cultivars of this genus would be a lovely addition to any home garden.
-It may be planted in a container for use on a porch or patio.
-It will also add color to a cottage garden or border garden.
-Butterflies and bees will appreciate the flowers, particularly as summer is ending and the evenings are getting cooler.
+The species available in this country would be a lovely addition to any home garden.
+They may be planted in a container, in a cottage garden or the border.
+Butterflies and bees will appreciate the flowers, particularly as summer ends and the evenings get cooler.

-Insects, Diseases, and Other Problems: The Aster genus has no serious problems.
-It would be wise to monitor for lace bugs, mites, aphids, and Japanese beetles.
+Insects, Diseases, and Other Problems: No significant problems.
+Watch for lace bugs, mites, aphids, and Japanese beetles.
 Rusts, powdery mildew, downy mildew, leaf spots, and Verticillium wilt can occur.

 VIDEO: Part of the Native Plant Picks series from the North Carolina Sea Grant led Coastal Landscapes Initiative.